-Movements of the Earth
+Movements of the Earth for Class 4

 As we all know that in our solar system all the planets including earth moves around the sun.
 While moving around the sun, the earth also spins about its axis.
 These movements causes day and night and also seasons.
 Rotation and Revolution are two motions of the earth.

 Rotation of Earth

 At any given time, one half of the earth faces the sun and the other half faces away from the sun.
 The part of the earth that faces the sun gets light and has day.
 While the other part which does not face the sun, does not gets light and has night.

 At equator, where the Northern Hemisphere and Southern Hemisphere meet, the days and nights are always equal.